 A study of thirty elite colleges, found that primary legacy students are an astonishing 45% more likely to get into a highly selective college or university than a non-legacy.
 Secondary legacies receive a lesser pick-me-up of 13%.
 One study revealed that being a legacy was equivalent in admissions value to a 160 point gain on the SATs (on a 1600 point scale).

 The end result of the legacy advantage can be seen on elite college campuses across the country.
 At Harvard, one-third of students offered admission have Crimson lineage.
-Fellow Ivies, The University of Pennsylvania and Brown also admit upwards of 33% of legacies, double their overall admit rate.
-Princeton, with its minuscule 7% admissions rate, has been known to admit over 40% of legacy candidates.
+Fellow Ivies, The University of Pennsylvania and Brown also admit upwards of 33% of legacies, more than double their overall admit rate.
+Princeton, with its minuscule 5.5% admissions rate, has been known to admit over 30% of legacy candidates.

 Do all schools promote this practice?

-It is estimated that three-quarters of all research institutions and liberal arts colleges in the United States factor legacy status into their admissions decisions.
+It is estimated that three-quarters of the top 100 research institutions and liberal arts colleges in the United States factor legacy status into their admissions decisions.
 This includes all of the Ivies and many other ultra-elite private schools such as Georgetown, Duke, Swarthmore, Middlebury, Amherst, Tufts, and countless others.

 A much smaller number of highly-selective schools openly oppose granting favor to legacy status.
 MIT, CalTech, and Cooper Union are all on record as openly opposing hereditary privilege in the admissions process.

 Other schools, such as Stanford University and UNC, only take primary legacy into consideration.
 Interestingly, most elite schools also grant much heavier consideration to parent who attended their undergraduate school versus a graduate program.